Exceptional stationary state in a dephasing many-body open quantum system

 that generalizes the scalar product $|\langle \psi | \psi' \rangle|^2$ (which holds for pure states).
 Since $\rho_\infty'$ and $\rho(t)$ are positive and Hermitian operators, $\theta_\infty'(t) \geq 0$.
 Moreover, by the Cauchy-Schwartz inequality $ \theta'_\infty(t) \leq 1$ and $\theta'_{\infty}(t) = 1$ if and only if $\rho(t) \equiv \rho'_{\infty}$; in particular, whenever $\bra{\psi} \Uparrow \rangle = 0$, $\theta'_\infty(t)$ is expected to converge to $1$ at sufficiently large time $t$.

-We employ the ITensor julia library~\cite{itensor, itensor-r0.3} and develop a tensor-network representation of the density matrices $\rho'_{\infty}$ and $\rho(t)$, where the latter is computed with an algorithm based on the time-dependent variational principle~\cite{TDVP2_2020, Haegeman2011} that integrates the dynamics~\eqref{eq:model}; details are given in the EM.
-The scalar product $\theta_{\infty}'(t)$ has a natural interpretation in terms of tensor-network contractions and can be efficiently computed.
-This allows us to study chains of length $L=40$, which would not have been possible with ED techniques (although we benchmarked our algorithm against ED for smaller system sizes).
+We employ the ITensor julia library~\cite{itensor, itensor-r0.3} and develop a tensor-network representation of the density matrices $\rho'_{\infty}$ and $\rho(t)$, where the latter is computed with an algorithm based on the time-dependent variational principle~\cite{TDVP2_2020, Haegeman2011} that integrates the dynamics~\eqref{eq:model}; see EM for details.
+The scalar product $\theta_{\infty}'(t)$ can be efficiently computed and we can study chains of length $L=40$.